panmengxin/mengxin_pan/index.md

 ## Research

 My research combines advanced data mining techniques with climate science to address real-world problems, with two interconnected objectives.
-First, advancing the physical understanding of climate and weather extremes, with specific interests in the mechanism of Atmospheric Rivers and their changes under global warming.
-Second, bridging the physical and social dimensions in facing climate change challenges.
-I am leading interdisciplinary research connecting Climate Dynamics with Global Health and Civil Engineering.
-For example, involving tropical ocean variability in the vector-borne disease prediction in Latin America and assessing the resilience of global bridges under ongoing global warming.
+First, **advancing the physical understanding of climate and weather extremes**, with specific interests in the mechanism of **Atmospheric Rivers** and their changes in a warming climate.
+Second, **bridging the physical and social dimensions in facing climate change challenges**.
+I am leading interdisciplinary research connecting Climate Dynamics with **Global Health** and **Civil Engineering**.
+For example, involving tropical ocean variability in the vector-borne disease prediction in Latin America and assessing the resilience of global bridges under the ongoing global warming.